raymondclowe/roo-mission-impossible/.knowledgebase/data-analysis-accessing-csv-files-with-sql.md

 `q`

-xecute SQL-like queries on CSV and TSV files.
+Execute SQL-like queries on CSV and TSV files.
 More information: https://harelba.github.io/q.

 Query a CSV file by specifying the delimiter as ',': q [-d|--delimiter] ',' "SELECT * from path/to/file"